rafaelvm/notes-study/README.md

-## Project developed in the course of Alura.!
+## Project developed in the course of Alura.
 #### Increased use of vite and styled-components.

 # How to use